Hypothyroidism in Dogs: Causes, Signs and Symptoms, and Treatment

 Hypothyroidism in dogs, also known as an underactive thyroid in dogs, is surprisingly common.
 Still, it rarely announces itself.
 The condition develops slowly, often masked by subtle shifts that feel easy to miss until one day, it’s not.

-At Noble Vet Clinics, we’ve seen it many times.
-A cheerful pup turning sluggish.
-A shiny coat turning dull.
-We believe awareness is everything.
-Because the sooner you recognize the canine hypothyroidism symptoms, the sooner you can intervene with the correct diagnosis, the right dog thyroid medication, and a care plan that puts your dog back on track.
+The sooner you recognize the canine hypothyroidism symptoms, the sooner you can intervene with the correct diagnosis, the right dog thyroid medication, and a care plan that puts your dog back on track.

-So, let’s take a closer look, together.
+So, let’s take a closer look together.

-What Is Hypothyroidism in Dogs, and Why Should You Be Concerned?
+What Is Hypothyroidism in Dogs?

 Hypothyroidism in dogs begins quietly, deep in the neck, where the thyroid gland sits, often overlooked but essential.
 When this tiny gland stops producing enough thyroid hormones, the effects ripple through your dog’s entire body.

-It controls more than you might think: metabolism, body temperature, the nervous system, even how much energy your dog has to greet you at the door.
+It controls more than you might think: metabolism, body temperature, the nervous system, and even how much energy your dog has to greet you at the door.
 So when it slows down, so does everything else.

 What might you notice?
 Maybe there’s weight gain without a change in diet.
 A sudden disinterest in walks.
 Or a temperament shift that feels… off.
 These changes are often easily attributed to age or weather.
 But in many middle-aged dogs, they’re early signs of hypothyroidism, and they matter.